gruns/blagoblag/content/drafts/telemetry-for-open-source.rst

 What's the biggest difference between offering some functionality as an open source library, and in offering it as an HTTP API?
-To me the single biggest difference is that running a web service lets you instrument what's users and using, and collect telemetry, while shipping an open source library doesn't.
+To me the single biggest difference is that running a web service lets you instrument whats users are using, and collect telemetry, while shipping an open source library doesn't.

 For a combination of social and technical reasons, the open source community has